devFarhan3/devFarhan3/README.md

 I am dedicated to completing projects on time and within budget, ensuring clear communication and exceptional customer service throughout the entire process.

-Feel free to reach out if you need a skilled and dependable Front-End Developer for your upcoming project!
+Feel free to contact me if you need a skilled and dependable Front-End Developer for your upcoming project!

 Best Regards,
 Farhan Aslam